 - Taste for salt and adjust if necessary.

-- Add soaked and drained hulled millets into the boiling water, stir well, cover, and cook on low heat for 20 minutes or until millets are well cooked.
+- Add soaked and drained millets into the boiling water, stir well, cover, and cook on low heat for 20 minutes or until millets are well cooked.

 - Garnish with some ghee/oil-fried cashews and enjoy.